Who is the Futures Lab for?

 How can I participate in Futures Lab programs?

 Are there grade point average or admissions requirements?
+What about course fees?

 The Futures Lab is a zero-barrier learning opportunity.
 There are no GPA, attendance, or other minimum requirements to participate in Futures Lab.
 If you have a unique situation, let's chat about how to make it work.